If you, or someone you know, are in crisis, call the National Suicide Prevention Lifeline.

 It can be hard to understand what would drive someone to take his or her own life.
 Suicide is a desperate attempt to escape suffering.
 Many people with suicidal thoughts do not want to die – they want to end their pain.
 Suicidal people can be blinded by their despair and see no other option.

-This is a serious, but preventable, mental health issue that affects people of any age, gender, sexuality, and race.
-Approximately 33,000 Americans die each year from suicide, 1.1 million attempt suicide and more than 8 million adults report having serious thoughts about suicide.
-Suicide is an increasing problem among youth and young adults.
-In 2010, suicide was the second leading cause of death among 10–24 year olds (after unintentional injury) and continues to be one of the top three leading causes of death for adolescents.
+This is a serious, but preventable, mental health issue that affects people of any age, gender, sexuality, race, and socioeconomic status.
+Approximately 45,000 Americans die each year from suicide, which is more than twice the number of homicides.
+It has become an increasing public health problem among youth and young adults.
+In 2016, suicide was the second leading cause of death among 10– 24-year-olds (after unintentional injury) and in 2014 death by suicide became more common than death by traffic crashes among children 10-14 years old.

 Suicidal thoughts result from extreme emotional distress and are not necessarily signs of mental illness.
 This is a common misconception.
 Abuse, bullying, family stress and sexual orientation are all risk factors for youth suicide.

 Severe distress and emotional pain can also manifest in other unhealthy ways.
 Self-harm, intentionally inflicting pain on one’s self, is a negative coping mechanism and emotional outlet.
-Approximately 1 in 100 people hurt themself on purpose.
-Self-injurious behaviors are very complex.
-There are a multitude of reasons why adolescents self-harm, including desperation, anger, anxiety, a cry for help, and the desire to “feel something” in those who may feel otherwise “numb” to emotions.
+Each year, approximately 1 in 5 females and 1 in 7 males hurt themselves on purpose.
+There is a multitude of reasons why adolescents self-harm, including desperation, anger, anxiety, a cry for help, and the desire to “feel something” in those who may feel otherwise “numb” to emotions.
 While these individuals are at a higher risk of suicide, self-injury is often unrelated to suicidal ideation.
 One of the most common forms of self-injury is cutting, the act of making small cuts on one’s body.
 Like other forms of self-harm, some youth report that this provides a sense of relief from overwhelming negative feelings.
 Self-harm should be taken seriously.

 Facts & Statistics About Youth Suicide